Perfect Day / Albert Camus

 Albert Camus (Flashback to Thursday, 1 June 2006)

-Totally effing knackered!
+Lewes Garret.
+10.14pm.
+Totally knackered!
 I have driven 370 miles today and been at the wheel for more than eight hours, in between working frenetically in bright Welsh mountain sunshine and heat.

 I loved the drive there from the Leamington Garret – you could see the Brecon Beacons from about 50 miles away, and, motoring westward, the landscape became more and more beautiful.
 I stopped for breakfast at a garage cafe straight out of the 1950s.
 Forget Little Chef, this was the Real McCoy.